 There are many types of weight collars available for purchase:

-- Nylon Collars: Nylon collars often have pockets around it that can fit a one-pound weight in each one.
+• Nylon Collars: Nylon collars often have pockets around it that can fit a one-pound weight in each one.
 The pockets close with a snap of a button.
 Most nylon collars have padding on the inside of it to make it comfortable for your pup.

-- Leather Dog Collars: Leather dog collars also have pocket to place one-pound weights inside of them.
+• Leather Dog Collars: Leather dog collars also have pocket to place one-pound weights inside of them.
 Leather dog collars are tougher than nylon and can last much longer.
 They tend to a bit more expensive due to them being genuine leather dog collars.

-Weight Collars vs. Other Types
+Weighted Dog Collars vs. Other Types of Dog Collars

 When it comes to training dogs, weight collars are preferred and recommended by vets and dog trainers.
 Prong collars, martingale collars, and shock collars are often viewed as inhumane when compared to a standard collar.
 Weight collars don’t hurt a dog as a prong, strangler or shock may, so many pet owners decide that it’s a good option.